shibdad/github-mcp-server/README.md

 - 📊 `git-status` - Check what's happening in your git repos
 - 📋 `github-list-repos` - Browse your GitHub repositories
 - 🔍 `github-repo-info` - Get detailed information about any repository
+- 📝 `git-commit` - Commit changes to your repositories
+- 🚀 `git-push` - Push your commits to GitHub
-- 🔎 `github-search-repos` - Search for repositories on GitHub
+- 🆕 `github-create-repo` - Create new GitHub repositories

 ## 🚀 Quick Start